feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 ### Technologies to Learn

 We covered quite a few Hadoop ecosystem technologies today, but don't feel overwhelmed.
-There are a few technologies which are more important to learn early on:
+Start with these:

 * Hive and Impala provide warehousing and SQL queries.
 Learn one of these early.
 * Spark:  learn Scala or Python and then learn how to integrate with Spark SQL.
-* Become familiar with Kafka and one of the streaming technologies (Kafka Streams, Spark Streaming, or Flink).
+* Kafka and one streaming technology (Kafka Streams, Spark Streaming, or Flink).
-* If you are an administrator, definitely learn about Ranger and Knox, two security tools in Hadoop.
+* For administrators:  Ranger and Knox, two security tools in Hadoop.

 ---?image=presentation/assets/background/wrapping-paper.jpg&size=cover&opacity=20